 Bill Lesher served as a Legislative Assistant to Senator Richard Lugar (R-IN), then worked for the Senate Committee on Agriculture, Nutrition and Forestry as the Committee’s Chief Economist.
 Prior to forming the firm with Lyng, Bill served as the Assistant Secretary for Economics in the U.S. Department of Agriculture from 1981 to 1985.

-Randy Russell joined Bill in 1986 and together he, Tyson, and Fitz continue our legacy by contributing decades of experience in Congress, Administrations, and the private sector.
+Randy Russell joined Bill in 1986 and together he and Tyson continue our legacy by contributing decades of experience in Congress, Administrations, and the private sector.
 We provide our clients with experience and credibility on both sides of the aisle.
 For over 30 years, the Russell Group has worked on hundreds of government relations issues including legislation, appropriations, and regulations across the federal government.

 We believe that people are the foundation of our government and care deeply how that government affects your business.
 There is no substitute for personal knowledge and experience.